Forensic Investigations BSc (Hons)

 The course provides the breadth of skills and techniques which could enable you to pursue diverse careers including those in fraud management, digital forensics, social media and other investigatory roles.

-- We focus on providing a practical experience, using real-life case studies and scenarios, work placements, industry visits and skills development, as well as traditional academic approaches2.
+• We focus on providing a practical experience, using real-life case studies and scenarios, the opportunity for work placements and industry visits and skills development, as well as traditional academic approaches2.

 5 QS Stars for Teaching and Facilities